EmmaBest/Val-Broeksmit-audio/README.md

 ## 2020
 ### January
+ * January, 2020 - Val's last admitted cocaine as of July 2020
  * January 26?, 2020 - NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily

 ### February